Skip to main content

 Homes built before lead paint was restricted in 1978 can still have it on walls, trim, windows, and doors, and the risk grows as paint ages and deteriorates.
 That is why a professional inspection, test, or risk assessment is a sensible first step for many North Syracuse property owners, especially where young children live.

-The contractor you are matched with can tell you whether lead is present and, if so, what your options are.
+The contractor we send your request to can tell you whether lead is present and, if so, what your options are.
 We simply make the introduction.

 Lead paint FAQs for North Syracuse